Wikia/guidelines/Process/Pull-Requests.md

   3. Contain a description written using complete sentences of the changes being made and any context necessary to understand them.
 Example: https://github.com/Wikia/vignette/pull/15.
-       1. An @ message to the stakeholders and reviewers of the PR.
-If the PR contains production SQL changes the @SQLReview tag should be used to notify the SQL review team.
+       1. [optional] An @ message to the stakeholders and reviewers of the PR.
+       2. If the PR contains production SQL changes the @SQLReview tag should be used to notify the SQL review team.
 Example: “/cc @nmonterroso”.
   4. The source code diff.
 This is provided by Github automatically.
   5. Tests for behavioral changes made to the code.